daveshap/PostLaborEconomics/README.md

 - Copy the PDFs to NotebookLM to rapidly interrogate the model
 - Open an `Issue` here on GitHub if you spot anything glaringly wrong or obviously missing
+- Start a `Discussion` here on GitHub to discuss the PLE framework